cosmos/cosmos-sdk/STABLE_RELEASES.md

 of regression risks.

 Therefore, the requirements for stable changes are different than those that are candidates to be merged in the `master` branch.
-When preparing future major releases, our aim to design the most elegant, user-friendly and maintainable SDK possible often entails fundamental changes to the SDK's architecture design, rearranging and/or renaming packages, reducing code duplication so that we maintain common functions and data structures in one place rather than leaving them scattered all over the code base.
+When preparing future major releases, our aim is to design the most elegant, user-friendly and maintainable SDK possible often entails fundamental changes to the SDK's architecture design, rearranging and/or renaming packages, reducing code duplication so that we maintain common functions and data structures in one place rather than leaving them scattered all over the code base.
 However, once a release is published, the